cloneartist/Visualizer-Using-Python/README.md

 # Visualizer-Using-Python
-  An Algorithm Visualizer created using Pygame which currently visualizes two algorithms (Bubble Sort, Selection Sort and Insertion Sort).
+  An Algorithm Visualizer created using Pygame which currently visualizes three algorithms (Bubble Sort, Selection Sort and Insertion Sort).